purescript/documentation/language/Records.md

 ## Field Names

-Symbols which are illegal value identifiers, such as title-cased identifiers or those containing spaces, can be used to identify a field by enclosing it in double-quotes:
+Symbols which are illegal value identifiers, such as title-cased identifiers or ones containing spaces, can be used to identify a field by enclosing it in double-quotes:

 ```purescript
 author' :: { "Name" :: String, "Personal Interests" :: Array String }